 Why would you open a super account?

-Here are some of the most common reasons for opening a new super account.
+Some of the most common reasons for opening a new super account include:

 Starting a new job

-Over time, you may also end up with multiple super accounts with different funds.
+Over time, you may also end up with multiple super accounts with different funds as you move to new jobs.
 This could result in you paying more than one set of fees, and potentially premiums for multiple insurance policies through different funds.
-Plus, it can make it tricky to keep track of how much money you have in each super account, by how much your balance in each is growing, and what tools and services you could be using but are missing out on through each fund.
+Plus, it can make it tricky to keep track of how much money you have in each super account, monitor your changing balances, and be aware of what tools and services you could be using through each fund.

-Recent Productivity Commission and banking royal commission recommendations could lead to changes to how those starting their first job are ‘defaulted’ into a super fund, but in the meantime, it could be worth considering your options before ticking the box.
+Productivity Commission and Banking Royal Commission recommendations could lead to changes to how those starting their first job are ‘defaulted’ into a super fund.
+In the meantime, it could be worth considering your options before ticking the box.

 Leaving a corporate fund